 14. Hydration is key

 “I like keeping my skin moist because I quite often feel my skin is dry and dehydrated.
 I also spend so much time on planes and need really great skin products for that.
 Dewy, fresh skin makes me feel healthy,” Helena Christensen told Harper’s Bazaar.
-“Crème de la Mer Moisturizing Cream, £105 is the creamiest, loveliest face cream I have tried…and Nude is a natural brand that works wonders for my skin.
+“Crème de la Mer Moisturizing Cream, £120 is the creamiest, loveliest face cream I have tried… and Nude is a natural brand that works wonders for my skin.
 It’s my newest beauty discovery.
-They pack in all the actives while avoiding all the chemicals.
-The Miracle Mask, £38 is fantastic.
-In just 5 minutes, my skin feels incredible and looks brighter and younger.”
+They pack in all the actives while avoiding all the chemicals.”

 15. The importance of treating yourself